kmeps4/672/README.md

 # 672
-Sleirsgoevy New Exploit For 6.72 FW Plus GoldHEN 1.1
+Sleirsgoevy New Exploit For 6.72 FW With GoldHEN payload.